osgi/osgi.enroute.site/_source/_book/200-quick-start.md

 	$ git remote add origin git@github.com:osgi/com.acme.prime.git
 	$ git push -u origin master

 Sometimes command line interfaces are hard to beat ...
-If you go to [Github][11] then you should be able to see your workshop.
+If you go to [Github][11] then you should be able to see your workspace now.

 ## Continuous Integration